changah-song/fluent-fable/frontend/README.md

 #### To-do..

 ## Todo:
+- add 'more' that expands and only show the first result initially
+    - expand topsection..
+- check for hanja in origin (it can be english) and make each character clickable 🟨
+- modal popup when hanja is pressed

 - HANJA CONNECTION !! make the dictionary top section more detailed 🟥
     - locate hanja if existing
     // can be multiple hanjas